Staff & Board

 Her work has been exhibited in museums and galleries throughout the U.S., such as El Museo del Barrio, Museum of the City of NY and the Smithsonian Institution, and published in Photo District News (Aug 2016), Taproot Magazine, and Americanos: Latino Life in the U.S. She is a recipient of Saratoga Arts’ 2016 Individual Artist Grant, with prior awards from the Puffin Foundation, Mid Atlantic Arts Foundation, and residencies from Light Work, CPW, and Photo Resource Center.

-Juan Madrid joined the staff as CPW’s Digital Lab Manager in May 2015.
-In this role, Madrid oversees CPW’s Digital Kitchen, assisting CPW’s Artists-in-Residence, workshop students and instructors, and members of the community in scanning, printing, and overall digital workflow.
+Michael Yalamas joined the staff as CPW’s Interim Digital Lab Manager in January 2018.
+In this role, Yalamas oversees CPW’s Digital Kitchen, assisting CPW’s Artists-in-Residence, workshop students and instructors, and members of the community in scanning, printing, and overall digital workflow.

 CPW has been consulting with web designer/developer Sean Hovendick since 2011 regarding the future of our website.
 As principal and creative director, Sean and his team at Studio Fusion have been instrumental in the design and development of what CPW.org is today.
 His attention to detail, sound advice and tireless support has been extremely valuable to the staff at CPW.